auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 ...
 ```

 Finally, we have a `logout()` method that clears data from local storage and updates the `loggedIn$` subject.
-We also have an `authenticated` accessor to return current authentication status.
+We also have an `authenticated` accessor to return current authentication status based on time until access token expiration.

 Once [`AuthService` is provided in `app.module.ts`](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/app.module.ts#L32), its methods and properties can be used anywhere in our app, such as the [home component](https://github.com/auth0-blog/angular-auth0-aside/tree/master/src/app/home).